• Skip to primary navigation

 Its perfect for a weekend dessert I think, or a decadent week-day treat too.
 Let’s face it, any day would be better with this on your plate!

 About an inch or more thick, this cookie is just right for an indulgent dessert.
-If you spend time on Pinterest like me you will have seen the skillet/frying pan versions of these giant cookies.
+If you spend time on Pinterest like me you may have seen the skillet/pan versions of these giant cookies.

 I love the slow cooker method best though as it doesn’t risk burning as much.
 You get nice crispy edges and the middle is so soft.